+92 340 5243603

 - Bi-Polar NPN Transistor

-- DC Current Gain (hFE) is 800 maximum
+- DC Current Gain (hFE) up to 800

-- Continuous Collector current (IC) is 100mA
+- Continuous Collector current (IC) 100mA

-- Emitter Base Voltage (VBE) is 6V
+- Emitter-Base Voltage (VBE) 6V

-- Base Current (IB) is 5mA maximum
+- Maximum Base Current (IB) 5mA

 - Available in TO-92 Package